openstack-archive/stx-docs/doc/source/developer_guide/index.rst

 ****************

--  The regional office implements an automated build that pulls the latest StarlingX software and builds it on a regular basis. e.g. a daily.
-Perhaps implemented by Jenkins, cron, or similar tools.
+-  The regional office implements an automated build that pulls the latest StarlingX software and builds it on a regular basis (e.g. daily builds).
+Jenkins, cron, or similar tools can trigger these builds.
--  Each build is saved to a unique directory, and preserved for a time that is reflective of how long a designer might be expected to work on a private branch without syncronizing with the master branch. e.g.
+-  Each build is saved to a unique directory, and preserved for a time that is reflective of how long a designer might be expected to work on a private branch without syncronizing with the master branch.
-   2 weeks.
+   This takes about two weeks.

-- The MY_WORKSPACE directory for the build shall have a common root directory, and a leaf directory that is a sortable time stamp.
-Suggested format YYYYMMDDThhmmss. e.g.
+- The *MY_WORKSPACE* directory for the build shall have a common root directory, and a leaf directory that is a sortable time stamp.
+The suggested format is *YYYYMMDDThhmmss*.

   .. code:: sh